Research

 Institutional Resources: here at U of M, residents have access to powerful institutional resources, including data analytics, as well as personnel and funding to help them access data, implement research and facilitate interdisciplinary collaboration.

-Presentations: residents have the opportunity to present their projects at two annual research events-- James Rae Scientific Day and Theodore Cole Resident Research Day-- and are encouraged to submit abstracts to national conferences, including AAPM&R.
+Presentations: residents have the opportunity to present their projects at our annual Theodore Cole Resident Research Day-- and are encouraged to submit abstracts to national conferences, including AAPM&R.

 Protected Time: six weeks of research are provided so that residents may focus on completing their projects away from clinical duties.
 These six weeks can be carved from select rotations to enable research time at the point in a project's trajectory where it would be most useful.